hlf20010508/miniopy-async/docs/API.md

 ### get_object(bucket_name, object_name, offset=0, length=0, request_headers=None, ssec=None, version_id=None, extra_query_params=None)

 Gets data from offset to length of an object.
 Returned response should be closed after use to release network resources.
-To reuse the connection, it's required to call `response.release_conn()` explicitly.
+To reuse the connection, it's required to call `response.release()` explicitly.

 __Parameters__